David Kahler

-David Kahler (born February 14, 1937) is an American architect and photographer who led the Milwaukee-based firm Kahler Slater for the bulk of his career.
+David Kahler (February 14, 1937 – April 14, 2026) was an American architect and photographer who led the Milwaukee-based firm Kahler Slater for the bulk of his career.

 Major projects designed by Kahler and his firm include the Golda Meir Library at UW–Milwaukee in 1967, two expansions to the Milwaukee Art Museum in 1975 and 2001 (the latter in collaboration with Spanish-Swiss architect Santiago Calatrava), the Haggerty Museum of Art in 1984, and the 11-year phased renovation of the Wisconsin State Capitol between 1991 and 2002.

 Life and career

 David Truman Kahler was born on February 14, 1937, in Harrisburg, Pennsylvania, and grew up in Chadds Ford.
-After obtaining a Master's degree from Princeton University in 1962, he taught at the School of Architecture of the University of Illinois Urbana-Champaign.
+After obtaining a Bachelor's degree from Syracuse University in 1960 and a Master's degree from Princeton University in 1962, he taught at the School of Architecture of the University of Illinois Urbana-Champaign.
 In 1965, he left academia to take over an architectural firm in Milwaukee.
 Founded in 1908 by Fitzhugh Scott (1881–1957), a protégé of architect Alexander C. Eschweiler, the company was renamed Kahler Slater after Thomas McAnarney Slater (1931–2007) joined Kahler as a partner.
-Fitzhugh Scott, Jr. (1910–1998), one of Scott’s sons, also became an original partner in the firm.
+Fitzhugh Scott, Jr. (1910–1998), one of Scott's sons, also became an original partner in the firm.